ballerina-platform/ballerina-lang/build-scripts/README.md

 format.

 GIT_CREDENTIALS_ID - This is the id of the git credentials you added
+GIT_EMAIL - This is the email of the git user associated with the above credentials
 SETTINGS_XML_ID - This is the id of the settings.xml you added
 MAVEN_TOOL=One of the appropriate maven installations you added
 JDK - JDK 8 installation you added